Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Rate.
 The tax is tiered.
 The first $1 million of long-term capital gain above the annual deduction is taxed at 7%.
 Gain above that $1 million is taxed at 9.9%.
 See the Washington Department of Revenue capital gains tax page for the official rate schedule.

 Annual deduction.
-The original $250,000 standard deduction has been adjusted for inflation and is now $278,000 for tax year 2025.
-The figure is indexed annually — check the Washington Department of Revenue for the current year's number before relying on it.
+The original $250,000 standard deduction is adjusted for inflation annually and is $278,000 for tax year 2025 (up from $270,000 in 2024).
+The Washington Department of Revenue had not published the 2026 figure as of June 2026; expect a modest inflation increase above $278,000 once it does.
 (See Washington DOR.)

 What's taxed.
 Long-term capital gains on the sale of stocks, bonds, business interests, and other capital assets allocated to Washington.